RsyncProject/rsync/rsync.1.md

 0.  `--compress-choice=STR`, `--zc=STR`

-    This option can be used to override the automatic selection of the compression algorithm that is the default when `--compress` is used.
+    This option can be used to override the automatic negotiation of the compression algorithm that occurs when `--compress` is used.
+The option implies `--compress` unless "none" was specified, which instead implies `--no-compress`.

     The compression options that you may be able to use are: